Vivian, West Virginia

 Vivian is a census-designated place (CDP) in McDowell County, West Virginia, United States.
 Vivian is located along U.S. Route 52, 1 mi southeast of Kimball.
-As of the 2010 census, its population was 82.
+As of the 2020 census, its population was 85 (a slight increase from 82 at the 2010 census).

 An old variant name was Clausen.
 The Peerless Coal Company Store was listed on the National Register of Historic Places in 1992.